Configuring a Non-Triggering Workflow Action

 • The default Action name begins with workflow_.
 You can either use this default name or enter a custom name.

-• (Optionally) Configure dynamic values for this action with values from the Adapter fields, Event fields, and/or Action fields.
+• (Optional) Configure dynamic values for this action with values from Adapter fields, Event fields, and/or Action fields.

-• Fill in the Required Fields and optionally, the additional fields, for the action.
-Click the ? next to the Enforcement Action name to access detailed documentation for these fields.
+• Fill in all Required Fields and any optional additional fields for the action.
+Click the ? icon next to the Enforcement Action name to access detailed documentation on these fields.

-1. Configure Action assets: By default, the non-triggering Action operates on the assets resolved from the previous node.
+3. Configure Action assets: By default, a non-triggering Action operates on assets resolved from the previous node.
+You can modify the Action to run on other assets as needed.

 Modifying the Action Assets

-By default, a non-triggering action is configured to run on the asset resolved in the preceding node:
+By default, a non-triggering action is set to run on the asset resolved by the node directly proceeding it:

-• An Action following an Event runs on the asset resolved by that Event.
+• An Action following an Event node runs on the asset resolved by that Event.

-• An Action following an Action node runs on the single asset or all assets resolved from the previous Action node.
+• An Action following another Action node runs on the single or all assets resolved from that previous Action node.

-• When an action that runs on All Assets follows an Action Condition (anywhere above it in the Workflow path), it defaults to running only on resolved assets that match the latest Action Condition.
+• If an action that runs on All Assets follows an Action Condition node (anywhere above it in the Workflow path), it defaults to running only on resolved assets that match the latest Action Condition.

-You can modify this behavior to run the action on:
+You can change this default behavior to run the action on:

-• Assets resolved by any previous node in the Workflow (first or all assets).
+• Assets resolved by any previous node in the Workflow (either the first or all assets).

-• The results of a new query (first or all assets).
+• The results of a new query (either the first or all assets).

 • The default asset (reverting to the previous node's asset).